AmanaAkterKona/AmanaAkterKona/README.md

 # Hi there 👋 I'm Amana Akter Kona
 ## 🚀 MERN Stack Developer | Full Stack Web Enthusiast

+### 📝 About Me
+I am a dedicated **MERN Stack Developer** with a passion for building efficient, scalable, and user-centric web applications.
+With a strong foundation in JavaScript and modern frameworks, I enjoy solving complex problems through clean and maintainable code.
+My goal is to create seamless digital experiences that drive innovation and add value to users.

+- 🔭 I'm currently working on **MERN Stack Web Development** projects.
+- 🌱 I'm currently learning **Next.js** and advanced **React** concepts.
+- 💻 Passionate about building responsive and user-friendly web applications.
+- 👯 I'm looking to collaborate on **open-source projects** and **innovative web solutions**.
+- 💬 Ask me about **JavaScript, React, Node.js, MongoDB, Express.js**.

 ### 📊 GitHub Statistics

 <p align="left">